Best Savings Accounts in NZ (2026 Comparison)

 The bottom line

 Don't leave savings in your everyday spending account earning 0.1%.
 Move it to a dedicated savings account — even the difference between 2% and 4% adds up fast.
 Check interest.co.nz for current rates and switch if you're getting a bad deal.
+See our NZ bank accounts comparison for the full picture, and track all your accounts in one place.

 Suggested reads